SAP-archive/teched2020-DEV268/README.md

 ## Download and Installation

-You have to download and install the ABAP Development Tools (ADT) as described in section [Prerequisites](#requirements)
+You have to download and install the ABAP Development Tools (ADT) as described in section [Requirements](#requirements)

 ## Known Issues